ConorNCleeton/dreaming4MOFs/README.md

 Note:
 -----
-The scripts are provided as-is, and are not guaranteed to work without the required dependencies or with different structure from that used in our work.
+The scripts are provided as-is, and are not guaranteed to work without the required dependencies or with a different structure from that used in our work.
 If you have any questions, please contact the corresponding author of the article.

 ## 0. Dependencies